Eric Webber: Torquay United

-In October 1951 he left Southampton to become player-manager at Torquay United.
+In October 1951 Webber left Southampton to become player-manager at Torquay United.
 He continued as a player until 1955, making 149 league appearances for the Gulls.

-Management career
+Managerial career

 Torquay United

-In January 1955 he managed the club to an historic 4–0 win over Leeds United in the FA Cup.
+In January 1955 Webber managed the club to an historic 4–0 win over Leeds United in the FA Cup.

 In the 1956–57 season, he almost took Torquay to promotion from Division Three (South).
 On the final day of the season they needed to take maximum points from their game against Crystal Palace, but only managed to obtain a draw, so Ipswich Town took the only promotion place then available (on goal average).
 He did however lead Torquay to promotion from Division Four in 1960, Torquay finishing in 3rd place.
 Torquay were relegated two years later, again on the last day of the season, but Webber remained at the club until he was surprisingly sacked in May 1965, to be replaced by Frank O'Farrell after Torquay had finished in 12th place at the end of the season.
 He had spent nearly 14 years as Torquay manager, signing a number of players who would go on to greater things, including Robin Stubbs whom he signed from Birmingham City for £6,000.

 Poole Town

-After spending 14 years as manager at Plainmoor, Webber spent another 5 years as manager at Poole Town, before retiring from football in 1970.
+After spending 14 years as manager at Plainmoor, Webber spent another five years as manager at Poole Town, before retiring from football in 1970.

 After football

-In August 1970, he returned to Southampton, where he ran the Manor House pub in Woolston until retiring in April 1984.
+In August 1970, Webber returned to Southampton, where he ran the Manor House pub in Woolston until retiring in April 1984.